ArdanaLabs/apps-team/team-responsibilities.md

 DEX:
 - Invariant equation solver RESTful API
+  * Build the RESTful API
+  * Integrate the API with Danaswap
+  * Add an endpoint to Stats to produce a price quote for a trade
+- Finish Stats
-- Link DEX with Stats & rollups, to store the states correctly
+  * Link DEX with Stats & rollups to store the states correctly
+  * Make sure Stats recovers well after downtime
 - DEX Admin API
-- Create a second DEX to exchange ADA with dUSD
+- Create a non-stablecoin DEX (initially ADA <-> dUSD)
-  * Research a good invariant equation, implement the equation and solver
+- Upgrade Danaswap to Aeson >= 2.0.1.0

 Stablecoin:
+- Understand exactly what is there already: Code, docs, design decisions still to be made...
 - Price oracle off-chain code
 - Vault off-chain code
 - dUSD Admin API: Adjust parameters, trigger protocol-wide actions, treasury